bilibiliLXZY/UnofficialMC/README.md

 5. wait for it... when you pressed a key and window disappear, it finished the progress.

 6. open start.bat and have fun!

+----newest start.bat can be found on the 1.0 version with runtime.